Nicolas-Constanty/UnityTools/doc/SceneCollection.md

 #### In/Out

-You can access to the transition like in this example of FadeIn/Out :
+* You can easily access to the transition value like in this :

 ```csharp
     //Call before loading your next level